macdeacon99/terraform-demo-jamfpro-v2/README.md

 # Terraform Demo for Jamf Pro V2

 This repository contains an **example** automated workflow for using Terraform to manage Jamf Pro configuration across multiple environments in a Route To Live (RTL) arrangement.
-We leverage the [Jamf Pro Terraform Provider](https://github.com/deploymenttheory/terraform-provider-jamfpro) Hashicorp Terraform Cloud Workspaces and Github Actions to automate the planning, application and release process of your changes - ensuring only tested, versioned and approved code reaches production in the same state it was tested in.
+We leverage the [Jamf Pro Terraform Provider](https://github.com/deploymenttheory/terraform-provider-jamfpro) Hashicorp Terraform Cloud Workspaces, Github Actions and  [Google Release please](https://github.com/googleapis/release-please) to automate the planning, application and release process of your changes - ensuring only tested, versioned and approved code reaches production in the same state it was tested in.

 ## Usage Guide

-If you'd like to fork the repo and use this setup against environments of your own, please refer to the [Forking Guide](./Forking%20Guide.md).
+If you'd like to fork the repo and use this setup against environments of your own, please refer to the [Forking Guide](./Forking%20Guide.md) for var definitions if you've used some of these tools before and [Getting Started Guide](./docs/getting-started.md) if you need additional guidance.

 ## Repo Structure